Research CentersEngineering Experiment Station

 AMI utilizes its research and engineering expertise to develop and transfer new technologies, products, and processes and to provide technical assistance to entrepreneurs and existing manufacturers.
 AMI operates a full-service product and process development center equipped with cutting-edge manufacturing hardware and software.
 Engineering students are employed to work on these projects and gain valuable professional experience, hands-on training, and a connection to potential career opportunities.

 Center for Hazardous Substance Research

-The Center for Hazardous Substance Research is the regional headquarters for the Environmental Protection Agency's Great Plains and Rocky Mountain Hazardous Substance Research Center.
+The Center for Hazardous Substance Research is the headquarters for the Great Plains and Rocky Mountain Hazardous Substance Research Center and the National Environmental Evaluation and Remediation Consortium.
 The center provides a focal point for research and research communication.
 Specific goals and objectives are to: (1) provide leadership and foster the conduct of hazardous substance research, (2) have a point of contact for industrial and governmental officials with hazardous waste research concerns, (3) develop a professional staff of faculty members who can conduct contract and grant research for industry and government, (4) maintain safe and proper environment for the conduct of hazardous and toxic substance research, (5) furnish well-equipped laboratories for hazardous substance research, (6) generate opportunities for research training of students in the area of hazardous substance research, and (7) enhance the climate for economic development in Kansas for the waste processing industry.

 Center for Transportation Research and Training

 The center conducts interdisciplinary research and training in the planning, design, and operation of rural and urban transportation systems.